-(b) PROJECT SUSTAINABILITY- Corresponds to Section V's Review Criterion #3(b) You must provide a clear sustainability plan for the project after the period of funding ends, including a description of specific actions to:
+(b) PROJECT SUSTAINABILITY -- Corresponds to Section V's Review Criterion #3 (b)

+You must provide a clear sustainability plan for the project after the period of funding ends, including a description of specific actions to:
-- Support all program requirements beyond the federal investment; - Develop a business model that includes integration or enhancement of RNs into the community-based primary care delivery model; - Leverage past program participants for future training and partnership opportunities; - Identify and disseminate key project results and best practices to appropriate audiences; and - Forecast likely challenges in sustaining the program, and outline approaches to resolve such challenges.

-ORGANIZATIONAL INFORMATION, RESOURCES AND CAPABILITIES -Corresponds to Section V's Review Criterion #4
+• Support all program requirements beyond the federal investment;

+- Develop a business model that includes integration or enhancement of RNs into the community-based primary care delivery model; - Leverage lessons learned from past program participants and apply to improve future training and partnership opportunities; - Identify and disseminate key project results and best practices to appropriate audiences; and - Forecast likely challenges in sustaining the program, and outline approaches to resolve such challenges. - ORGANIZATIONAL INFORMATION, RESOURCES AND CAPABILITIES --Corresponds to Section V's Review Criterion #4

 Succinctly describe your capacity to effectively manage the programmatic, fiscal, and administrative aspects of the proposed project.
-Provide information on your organization's current mission, structure, scope and relevant experience.
+Provide information on your organization's current mission, structure, scope, and relevant experience.
 You must discuss the roles, responsibilities, and functions of each member of the academic-practice partnership and describe how these elements contribute to your ability to execute the program requirements and meet program expectations.
 Describe the qualifications of the Partnership Liaison and their role(s) in the success and sustainability of the project.
 (A project organizational chart is requested in Section IV.2.v, Attachment 5.)
-Discuss how you will implement the project, properly account for the federal funds and document all costs.
+Discuss how you will implement the project, properly account for the federal funds, and document all costs.

 The staffing plan and job descriptions for key faculty/staff must be included in Attachment 3 (Staffing Plan and Job Descriptions for Key Personnel).
-However, the biographical sketches must be uploaded in the SF-424 RESEARCH & RELATED Senior/Key Person Profile form, which can be accessed in the Application Package under "Mandatory."
+However, the biographical sketches must be uploaded in the SF-424 RESEARCH & RELATED Senior/Key Person Profile form, that can be accessed in the Application Package under "Mandatory."
 Include biographical sketches for persons occupying the key positions, not to exceed TWO pages in length each.
 In the event that a biographical sketch is included for an identified individual who is not yet hired, please include a letter of commitment from that person with the biographical sketch.
+When applicable, biographical sketches should include training, language fluency, and experience working with populations that reflect the communities served by their programs.